rdiaz02/pomelo2/README-2025-09-logic-killing-relaunches.txt

 The relevant changes are all locatable searching for ## zz-new-checks-runs 2025-09

-Fuck!!
 But this is already being done in lines 507 and ff of pomeloII.cgi!
 And that seems to remove the directory too?
 That is not what I want!!
+Commented.

+And there is some redundancy: in runAndCheck.py we have the "printPomKilled".
+Whatever.

 And where is the cleaning up of files?
+Most of the apps have a logic like (in slightly different incantations)

+## Deleting tmp directories older than MAX_time
+currentTime = time.time()
+currentTmp = dircache.listdir(ROOT_POMELO_TMP_DIR)
+for directory in currentTmp:
+    tmpS = ROOT_POMELO_TMP_DIR + "/" + directory
+    if (currentTime - os.path.getmtime(tmpS)) > MAX_time:
+        try:
+            shutil.rmtree(tmpS)
+        except:
+            None